LDMX-Software/dev-build-context/docs/src/custom-geant4.md

 Geant4 is our main simulation engine and it has a large effect on the products of our simulation samples.
 As such, it is very common to compare multiple different versions, patches, and tweaks to Geant4 with our simulation.

-With release 4.2.0 of the ldmx/dev image, the entrypoint script now checks the environment variable `LDMX_CUSTOM_GEANT4` for a path to a local installation of Geant4.
-This allows the user to override the Geant4 that is within the image with one that available locally.
-In this way, you can choose whichever version of Geant4 you want, with whatever code modifications applied, with whatever build instructions you choose.

 ~~~admonish warning title="Confirm Image Version"
 Make sure you have an image that is at least v4.2.0.
 You can check your version of the image by [inspecting the image labels](image-version.md).